SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Face_detection.md

 In our next three Labs, we will develop a complete interactive face detection application in three phase.
 - Face detection
 - Age and Gender detection
+- HeadPose detection
-- Analyze Face, Gender and Age detection data on cloud
+- Analyze Face, Age&Gender and HeadPose detection data on cloud

 ### Generating solution file
 - Go to ***C:\Intel\Desktop\Retail\05-OpenVINO\samples***